-Instead of mint, this fall-oriented mojito recipe focuses on seasonal tangerines and rich basil.
+Instead of mint, this fall-oriented tangerine crush mojito focuses on seasonal citrus and rich basil.

 I love a mojito almost as much as I love messing around with the basic mojito recipe.
 A traditional mojito combines light rum with mint, lime, and sugar, but you can do so many fun variations on that fruit-herb combo!
 This recipe is inspired by tangerine season and the basil plant that’s hanging on like a champ in my backyard garden despite what may appear to be my best attempts at basilcide.